-Today we’ve been making making dragonfly crafts for kids – these sweet suncatchers! i don’t know about you but I think there’s something quite magical about dragonflies, I don’t get to see many and when I do they always look like they’ve flown straight out of a Harry Potter novel or something!
-Both me and my daughter are obsessed with contact paper on, me because it’s cheap and makes pretty stuff, her because she loves the feel of it, so this was a great craft for after pre-school.
+Today we’ve been making making dragonfly crafts for kids – these sweet suncatchers!
+I don’t know about you but I think there’s something quite magical about dragonflies, I don’t get to see many and when I do they always look like they’ve flown straight out of a Harry Potter novel or something!
+Both me and my daughter are obsessed with contact paper, me because it’s cheap and makes pretty stuff and it’s fab with crafts like this for fine motor skills so it makes for great crafts for toddlers.
+She loves the feel of it and the bright colours so this was a great craft for after pre-school.

 This post contains affiliate links

 Contact Paper (Sticky back plastic in the UK)

 How to make them:

 First cut some dragonfly shapes out of black card then cut holes out of the wings so that these can be filled in to make the suncatchers.
 Roll out some contact paper onto a table of box, you will need to tape each of the sides down as it’s very sticky and will just end up in a big ball otherwise!
 I use washi tape for this as so far it’s never left a mark on anything and it also helps me to justify my washi addiction to my husband.
 Cut your cellophane into little shapes, you can of course use coloured tissue paper for this but cellophane is much brighter – we make quite a lot of suncatchers and I would never go back to tissue paper as the colours stay much longer.